ybiquitous/eslint-config-ybiquitous/README.md

 }
 ```

-Or, if you do not need `eslint-plugin-compat`:
+Or, if you do not need [eslint-plugin-compat](https://www.npmjs.com/package/eslint-plugin-compat):

 ```json
 {